Btrfs has a sysfs interface to provide extra knobs.

 (RO, since: 5.6)

-Shows whether the device is the replace target.
-If no dev-replace is running, this value should be 0.
+Show whether the device is the replace target.
+If no device replace is running, this value is 0.

 (RW, since: 5.14)

-Shows the scrub speed limit for this device.
+Show the scrub speed limit for this device.
 The unit is Bytes/s.
 0 means no limit.
+The value can be set but is not persistent and not preserved beyond mount.

 (RO, since: 5.6)